Michael Cera: 2009–2013: Varied success and stage debut

 Cera made his theater debut in a production of Kenneth Lonergan's play This Is Our Youth in a two-week run during March 2012 at the Sydney Opera House.
-The play also featured his Scott Pilgrim co-stars Kieran Culkin and Tavi Gevinson.
+The play also featured his Scott Pilgrim co-star Kieran Culkin and actress Tavi Gevinson.
 A Broadway production at the Cort Theater opened in September 2014 and closed in January 2015.
 The New York Times theater critic Ben Brantley praised Cera for achieving "something remarkable": "the sense of an amorphous being assuming and losing shape in the course of roughly 12 hours".
 Also in 2012, Cera played a supporting role in the drama The End of Love and appeared in the short film The Immigrant.

 Arrested Development was revived for a fourth season in 2012 by Netflix, with Cera reprising his role as George Michael Bluth.
 Cera also worked in the writers' room and served as a consulting producer during its production.
 The season was released in May 2013.

 Cera collaborated with Chilean filmmaker Sebastián Silva on two films in 2013 – Magic Magic and Crystal Fairy & the Magical Cactus – both of which were filmed in Chile and premiered at the 2013 Sundance Film Festival.
 He spent "five hours a day learning Spanish" for Magic Magic.
 Cera was featured most prominently in Crystal Fairy, in which he starred as a self-absorbed man travelling Chile with a woman named "Crystal Fairy" (played by Gaby Hoffmann) while bearing a cactus.
 Along with Reggie Watts, Tim & Eric, and Sarah Silverman, Cera created the web-based comedy YouTube channel Jash in March 2013, where he has posted short films which he directs and/or stars in.
 These films include the comedy-drama Gregory Go Boom (2013), in which Cera played a paraplegic man, and his directorial debut Brazzaville Teen-Ager (2013), co-starring Charles Grodin as his sick father.
 He played an exaggerated version of himself in the apocalyptic comedy film This Is the End, which was released in summer of 2013 and featured his Superbad co-stars Jonah Hill and Seth Rogen.
 Throughout 2013, Cera also appeared on Burning Love, a web spoof of reality dating competition shows, and on an episode of Drunk History as John Endecott.
 Cera had previously played Alexander Hamilton in a comedic retelling of Hamilton's duel with Aaron Burr on the show's first episode as a web series in 2008 before it was adapted into a television show.